SaqibYounas/SaqibYounas/README.md

 ---

-### About Me
+### 👤 About Me

-I am a passionate Full-Stack Web Developer focused on creating robust and user-friendly web applications.
-I enjoy working on both frontend and backend technologies, integrating APIs, and optimizing database performance to deliver efficient solutions.
-My goal is to convert innovative ideas into practical, interactive web experiences.
+I’m a passionate Full-Stack Web Developer with hands-on experience in building scalable and user-friendly web applications.
+Through internships at Appaura (Frontend) and TechTommy (Backend), I’ve worked on real-world projects involving React.js, Node.js, MongoDB, and modern UI/UX frameworks.
+I enjoy bridging frontend and backend systems, integrating APIs, and optimizing performance to deliver practical, interactive web experiences.
+My goal is to solve real problems by turning innovative ideas into high-impact digital solutions.

 ### 🎯 Objective
 BSIT student (5th semester) eager to apply frontend and backend skills in a real-world internship.
 Currently building projects using **React**, **Node.js**, and **databases** to gain hands-on experience.